 For most, mold-resistant backboards are typically enough when it comes to high-humidity areas or areas of your house that experience regular water exposure in some form, like washrooms.
 However, if your washroom uses a steam shower or another room of your house is regularly affected by steam somehow, then the typical mold-resistant board isn’t going to cut it.
 In this case, you’ll need some sort of membrane between the board itself and the wall to prevent the steam from getting behind it.

 Always do your research when it comes to picking what type of water-resistant drywall to use.
-The bare minimum is a mold-resistant backboard but it never hurts to go beyond the minimum and make sure your drywall is as protected as possible.
-There are roll-on membranes that can go overtop the backboard or wall boards with pre-attached membranes for easier installation and less hassle.
+The bare minimum is a mold-resistant backboard, but it never hurts to go beyond the minimum and make sure your drywall is as protected as possible.
+There are roll-on membranes that can go overtop the backboard or wallboards with pre-attached membranes for easier installation and less hassle.
 If you’re thinking of tiling, then putting silicone over the joints can be a good start.
-There’s plenty of different systems and methods out there, so do your research and find which method is the best for your needs.
+There are plenty of different systems and methods out there, so do your research and find which method is the best for your needs.

 Serving Edmonton since 1972, Imperial Drywall provides the area’s residents and businesses with high-quality and durable drywall services.
 From T-bar ceilings to spray foam insulation to attic insulation, no job is too big or too small for our team of certified, highly knowledgeable, and experienced tradespeople.
-For more information on our services or to request a free quote, check out our website or email us at email@example.com.
+For more information on our services or to request a free quote, check to email us at email@example.com.